nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * If the given meeting time is not on the list, the person's meetings remain unchanged.

 Examples:
-* `deletemeeting 2 mt/09-10-2023-23:50` deletes the meeting at 9 November 2023 23:50 from to the second person in the displayed list, if such a meeting was scheduled.
+* `deletemeeting 2 mt/09-10-2023-23:50` deletes the meeting at 9 October 2023 23:50 from the second person in the displayed list, if such a meeting was scheduled.

 ### Remove past meetings: `sync`